2307 S. Rural Road, Tempe, Arizona 85282 | T: (602) 456-0071

 - Providing advice regarding corporate procedures and governance, operation of the board of directors, and appropriate board resolutions and minutes.

-- Advising foundation boards regarding efforts to influence public policy;
+- Advising foundation boards regarding advocacy grant-making and efforts to influence public policy.

 - Documenting expenditure responsibility grants, matching gifts, naming rights gifts, disaster relief programs, employee scholarship programs, endowment gifts, international grants, and grants with complex conditions and benchmarks.